 Extending our research on Big Data policing in Chicago, the Policing in Chicago Research Group will examine the expansion of police surveillance in Chicago in response to Covid-19.
 We will focus on three spheres of surveillance: Police Deployments (CPD daily checkpoints, closing of entire blocks on the West side, social media monitoring to predict, prevent, and disrupt gatherings); Street outreach (how outreach workers from community organizations conducting street outreach to reduce gun violence have been enlisted to play new roles as public health ambassadors); Big tech (how Chicago is expanding its high-tech surveillance capacities in response to Covid-19).

 Anna Guevara, Global Asian Studies, and Gayatri Reddy, Anthropology & Gender and Women’s Studies

-Pan de Mic Stories: Tracing the Impact of Covid-19 on Filipino Careworkers
+Who Cares?
+Tracing the Impact of COVID-19 on Filipino Careworkers

-This project will support AFIRE and CIRCA-Pintig to launch a series of storytelling sessions called “Pan de Mic” (which is a play on the word “pandesal” which is bread in Tagalog and “Mic” for storytelling and “Pan de Mic” to capture the current pandemic).
-These storytelling sessions will provide support to the community of Filipinos working as caregivers, domestic workers, nannies and housecleaners in Chicago whose work has been impacted by Covid-19.
-The project will also mobilize the workers as part of the larger effort to pass paid sick leave legislation – SB471 — which would mandate employers to provide 40 hours (5 days of paid sick leave to all workers) and would greatly affect those working as caregivers, domestic workers, nannies, housecleaners, etc.
+This project will support CIRCA-Pintig to launch a series of storytelling sessions/workshops about the impact of COVID-19 on Filipino careworkers.
+These storytelling sessions will provide support to the community of Filipinos working as caregivers, nurses, domestic workers, nannies, or housecleaners in Chicago whose work has been impacted by COVID-19.
+The project will also mobilize the workers as part of the larger effort to pass a paid sick leave legislation – SB471 – which would mandate employers to provide 40 hour (5 days of paid sick leave to all workers) and would greatly affect those working as caregivers, domestic workers, nannies, and housecleaners.

 Claire Decoteau, Sociology